9 Things You Don’t Know About Washing Your Gym Clothes

-It doesn't take a gym rat to know that workout clothes require special cleaning care.
-Often made of sweat wicking materials like Lycra, spandex, and polyester, it's not uncommon for our exercise gear—even cotton ones—to get (and stay) stinky but don’t worry—there are nine things you can learn about how to wash your gym clothes to solve your stinky problems.
+It doesn’t take a gym rat to know that workout clothes require special cleaning care.
+Often made of sweat-wicking materials like Lycra, spandex, and polyester, it’s not uncommon for our exercise gear—even cotton ones—to get (and stay) stinky but don’t worry—there are nine things you can learn about how to wash your gym clothes to solve your stinky problems.

 To help you take better care of your beloved gym clothes, we broke down some of the best things you can do to keep your workout gear looking and feeling fresh for longer.
 From vinegar soaks to specially formulated detergents, here are nine things you probably didn’t know about washing your workout clothes.